 RVing May Not Be So Affordable in the Future

 If you have been to an RV show recently, you probably were shocked to see the high asking prices on campers, trailers and motor homes.
 You should have been.
 Many can cost as much or more than brick-and-mortar houses!

-In recent years the costs involved in owning and traveling in recreational vehicles has increased significantly, and there seems to be no end in site.
+In recent years, the costs involved in owning and traveling in recreational vehicles have increased significantly, and there seems to be no end in sight.